-This device is intended for analogue or ISDN phone lines in the UK and on the Irish network.
+This device is intended for analogue or ISDN phone lines in the Greek telephone net.

 Voice over IP telephony is possible via the LAN interface (IEEE 802.3).

 Depending on your telecommunication network interface, an additional router/switch could be necessary.